googleapis/google-api-ruby-client/README.md

 This library is in Alpha.
 We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

+## Working with Google Cloud Platform APIs?

+If you're working with Google Cloud Platform APIs such as Datastore, Cloud Storage or Pub/Sub, consider using [gcloud](https://github.com/GoogleCloudPlatform/google-cloud-ruby), an idiomatic Ruby client for Google Cloud Platform services.

+You can find the list of Google Cloud Platform APIs supported by gcloud in the [gcloud docs](https://googlecloudplatform.github.io/gcloud-ruby/#/docs/google-cloud).

 ## Migrating from 0.8.x

 See [MIGRATING](MIGRATING.md) for additional details on how to migrate to the latest version.